0xOvid/BotR_ClimbingCompetition/README.md

 python -m pytest
 ```

 # .:: TODO ::.
-- fix login issues
-- fix authentication
 - lav en intro side hvis det er første gang folk logger ind

 - find udaf deployment
-- create unittests and integration tests for everything
 - ?? when uploading new file make it so that the database deletes itself and creates a new one
 - lav det så at databasen ikke bliver slettet men at den bliver rykket til en .bak fil med tidspunkt
 - hosting er lid flaky - kig lige på det
 - implementer state management?
 - maybe setup traefik

-### TESTING ::.
-Since its a very self contained system we can create the following test:
-- upload users and routes to database
-    * different encoding styles
-    * check the database after uploads
-- login as user
-    * just generate a samll database
-- update user info
-    * check database and maybe also competition export
-- update varions competition stats
-    * check exports
-- change user name
-    * check export
-- login as another user
-- do the same
-    * again check the exported file
-- as admin export the results
-- check if everything is as expected

 2025-05-09 - test
 - Måske drop Down boks på gradering og antal dag kan minimere fejl indtastninger….
 Men det er total nice-2-have
 - færdiggør
 - Create a start competition state where databases cannot be deleted and only when in this mode or testing user ids can be updated
 - opdater tekst på login page
 - måske gør så tablkes ikke bliver slettet men bare bliver markeret som deleted a.k.a. implementer soft delete i databasen